kittybellth/Bamazon/README.md

 * MySQL

 ### How to use an application
+**First thing first install all npm from package.json for running this application properly**

 #### Customer Application
 1. Open the Terminal or Bash and use command `node bamazonCustomer.js`.